phgelado/L-AbbeFaria-/README.md

 Moreover we see the repetition of the 24, and 26 as ages for the character.
 Again it is quite an interesting peculiarity of the model that could be investigated further.

-We might also need a name dictionary!
+We might also need an age and name dictionary!

 ## Quality of advice